stormmui/redux-checkbox/README.md

 ##### Version 3

-* Checkbox state is stored in Redux along with a key
+* Checkbox state is **stored in Redux** along with a key
+* Redux-form is used to submit a new datadir